jchs-science/jchs-science.githib.io/units/0 introduction/1 science.md

 {:toc}

 ---
-# Class Introduction
-We (the Physical Science teachers of JCHS) welcome you!
-But, we are all different people so, to each their own!

 # Observation and Inference
 [Observation](https://translate.google.com/#view=home&op=translate&sl=en&tl=es&text=observation){: .btn .btn-outline }
-means to look at the world around you, what do you see.
+means to look at the world around you, what do you see?
 [Inference](https://translate.google.com/#view=home&op=translate&sl=en&tl=es&text=inference){: .btn .btn-outline }
 means to take what you see and make a guess.
 It is a lot like how gossip works, when you see someone else do something, you then make up a reason for why they are doing it.
-The gossip is making and inference.
+Gossip is making inferences about things you observe.
 Another way to think of inference is like a [prediction](https://translate.google.com/#view=home&op=translate&sl=en&tl=es&text=prediction){: .btn .btn-outline } or [assumption](https://translate.google.com/#view=home&op=translate&sl=en&tl=es&text=assumption){: .btn .btn-outline }

 ## Activity - Observations and Inferences
-Practice making observations and inferences by writing out the chart below either in your lab notebook or on a blank sheet of paper, or [there is a handout](./Images/observation_inferences/observation_inferences.pdf){: .btn .btn-outline } that can be printed.
+Practice making observations and inferences by writing out the chart below either in your lab notebook, on a blank sheet of paper, or [there is a handout](./Images/observation_inferences/observation_inferences.pdf){: .btn .btn-outline } that can be printed.

 First come up with 10 observations either about the room or something else you have seen recently.
 Then, come up with your inference.